The EDGE Language: Extended General Einsums for Graph Algorithms

 Rather than searching the complex space in Figure~\ref{fig:ta-soc}, various tools can now explore searching different points in the subspaces of each concern (see Figure~\ref{fig:factored}). \edge{} expands on this concept by extending Einsums to support graph algorithms.

 Now, in the domain of tensor algebra, most problems map to a single algorithm that solves that problem.
 The graph world is different.
-Even the most fundamental problems (e.g., finding the depth of each vertex from a single source vertex) have various algorithmic variants (e.g., push vs.\ pull \bfs{}, or a variant that deletes edges from the graph~\cite{Green:2021:IDB,Zhang:2018:ABG})\@.
-Thus, our work differs from tensor-algebra systems in adding one more concern---algebraic manipulation.
-Our hypothesis---and experience---is that the different algorithmic variants that may solve a particular problem are algebraically equivalent, and that algebraic manipulation starting with one algorithmic variant can allow us to find both existing and novel new variants.
+Even the most fundamental problems (e.g., finding the depth of each vertex from a single-source vertex) have various algorithmic variants (e.g., push vs.\ pull \bfs{}, or a variant that deletes edges from the graph~\cite{Green:2021:IDB, Zhang:2018:ABG})\@.
+Thus, our work differs from tensor-algebra systems in adding one more concern: algebraic manipulation.
+Our hypothesis (and experience) is that the different algorithmic variants that may solve a particular problem are algebraically equivalent, and that algebraic manipulation starting with one algorithmic variant can allow us to find both existing and novel variants.

 We believe there are two aspects to the separation-of-concerns philosophy: \begin{enumerate} \item What are the concerns?
 Then, given a concern, how does one \emph{specify} the concern? \item Since the problem has been factored into smaller subproblems, how does one \emph{search} the new, factored space for efficient implementations? \end{enumerate}